Esquire July 2001

 desktop and lands in the chair-exactly wrong way, wit the groin against

 the chairs back.
-"Do you need both testicles?", he wheezes. * Note to
+"Do you need both testicles?", he wheezes. *

 self: Get high after show, not before.
 It's affection your warm-up.